Check out these awesome LEGO sculptures made into a dragon, a butterfly, a jet, a knight, a mermaid, and a pirate ship.

 John V. Muntean is an artist who sees shadow and light in a way few others could before.

-While LEGO art is certainly nothing new, Munteans approach may be the first of its kind.
+While LEGO art is certainly nothing new, Muntean’s approach to LEGO sculptures may be the first of its kind.

 This is going to make all of us look at piles of trash and other debris a little more closely in the future, to see if there might be something behind it all when hitting at the right angle with light.